Gild229/Cournot-An-Interdisciplinary-Study/behavioral_scientist/README.md

 ### Observed Behavior

-- **Round 1:** Player A started with lower production (10 units) to keep price high, while Player B consistently chose higher production (25–30).
+- **Round 1:** Player A started with lower production (10 units) to keep the price high, while Player B consistently chose higher production (25–30).
-- **Round 2:** Player A maintained low output, but Player B escalated further.
+- **Round 2:** Player A increased output, but Player B escalated further.
-- **Round 3:** Player A increased production, converging toward Player B’s high-output strategy, resulting in lower prices but more balanced quantities.
+- **Round 3:** Player A chose nearly the highest production, converging toward Player B’s high-output strategy, resulting in lower prices but more balanced quantities.